KulkarniAtharva/EasyFlipView/README.md

                                                 Built with ❤️ by Atharva Kulkarni

-💳 A quick and easy flip view through which you can create views with two sides like credit cards, poker cards etc.
+💳 A quick and easy flip view Android library developed by me, through which you can create views with two sides like credit cards, poker cards etc.

 <div align="left"><p><a href="https://android.jlelse.eu/easyflipviewpager-the-flip-animations-for-your-viewpager-fd66b34f4703"><img alt="New in the EasyFlipView" align="center" src="https://img.shields.io/badge/%F0%9F%93%84%20-NEW-red.svg" /></a>&nbsp;